 Programming means telling a computer how to do something.
 It is not fundamentally different from telling a person how to do the same thing.
 In essence, you write step-by-step instructions.
-Think about the way you would write a recipe, or directions to your place.
+Think about the way you would write a recipe, or directions to go to some place.
 Those are effectively "programs".
 With a person, you might write those programs in English (or whatever natural language that person understands).
 Here we deal with computer programs, and for our purposes we use a language called Python.

-Our goal, however, is not to learn much about Python, but rather to learn enough to be able to write relatively short programs that solve algorithmic or combinatorial problems.
+Our goal, however, is not to learn much about Python, but rather to learn enough of Python to be able to write relatively short programs that solve algorithmic or combinatorial problems.
 In fact, not only the programs will be short-never more than 50 lines, and most often less than 20 lines of code-but we will also intentionally limit ourselves to some very basic features of the Python language.

 This is a read-do document.
-You read the text and immediately put it into practice, with the examples and exercises listed the text, as well as with other examples that you should create and experiment with out of your own curiosity.
-That is the best way to learn programming anyway-or anything else, really.
+You must read the text slowly, a paragraph or even a sentence at a time.
+Don't rush through it or just skim it.
+And as soon as you have at least a basic idea of the concepts described in the text, you immediately put them into practice with the many examples and exercises listed in the text.
+You should also practice with other examples that you create and experiment with out of your own curiosity.
+This is the best way to learn programming anyway-or anything else, really.